haacked/haacked.com/_posts/archived/2004-12-31-new-year-in-tokyo.aspx.markdown

 ---
 layout: post
-title: "Happy New Years From Tokyo!"
+title: Happy New Years From Tokyo!
 date: 2004-12-31 -0800
 comments: true
 disqus_identifier: 1791
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/12/30/new-year-in-tokyo.aspx/"
 ---

 After a wonderful time with my family in Anchorage, we flew back to Los Angeles for a day, dropped Twiggy off at a doggy day care, and flew into Tokyo.
 Below is a picture of Anchorage from our airplane as we were